viiralt/time-wallet-server/README.md

 * to install generator-hyperledger-composer
   `npm install -g generator-hyperledger-composer@0.16.3`

-!IMPORTANT¡: if you install the latest versions of Hyperledger Composer, Composer Rest Server, and Composer CLI instead of v0.16.3, the following instructions WILL NOT work.
+# IMPORTANT: if you install the latest versions of Hyperledger Composer, Composer Rest Server, and Composer CLI instead of v0.16.3, the following instructions WILL NOT work.

 ## Steps
   1. [Fork the repo](#1-fork-the-repo)